AlexanderSchuetz97/jni-simple/README.md

 Test coverage is very low.

 The overall maturity of the JVMTI Api provided in the current version of jni-simple is low.
-Expect some bugs that will cause undefined behavior in functions that I have not yet tested.
+Expect bugs that will cause undefined behavior in functions that I have not yet tested.
 (due to human error when manually translating the jvmti specification into rust code)

 I have mostly prepared this JVMTI implementation ahead of time for when I need it,